microsoft/pyright/docs/configuration.md

 <a name="reportDeprecated"></a> **reportDeprecated** [boolean or string, optional]: Generate or suppress diagnostics for use of a class or function that has been marked as deprecated.
 The default value for this setting is `"none"`.

 <a name="reportIncompatibleMethodOverride"></a> **reportIncompatibleMethodOverride** [boolean or string, optional]: Generate or suppress diagnostics for methods that override a method of the same name in a base class in an incompatible manner (wrong number of parameters, incompatible parameter types, or incompatible return type).
-The default value for this setting is `"none"`.
+The default value for this setting is `"error"`.

 <a name="reportIncompatibleVariableOverride"></a> **reportIncompatibleVariableOverride** [boolean or string, optional]: Generate or suppress diagnostics for class variable declarations that override a symbol of the same name in a base class with a type that is incompatible with the base class symbol type.
-The default value for this setting is `"none"`.
+The default value for this setting is `"error"`.

 <a name="reportInconsistentConstructor"></a> **reportInconsistentConstructor** [boolean or string, optional]: Generate or suppress diagnostics when an `__init__` method signature is inconsistent with a `__new__` signature.
 The default value for this setting is `"none"`.

 <a name="reportOverlappingOverload"></a> **reportOverlappingOverload** [boolean or string, optional]: Generate or suppress diagnostics for function overloads that overlap in signature and obscure each other or have incompatible return types.
-The default value for this setting is `"none"`.
+The default value for this setting is `"error"`.

 <a name="reportMissingSuperCall"></a> **reportMissingSuperCall** [boolean or string, optional]: Generate or suppress diagnostics for `__init__`, `__init_subclass__`, `__enter__` and `__exit__` methods in a subclass that fail to call through to the same-named method on a base class.
 The default value for this setting is `"none"`.